quantify-os/quantify-core/docs/installation.md

    > To confirm you have a functional installation of anaconda, run {code}`conda` in the terminal.
 This will print the conda help message which is an indication of a working installation.
    > ```

-4. Create a conda environment, see also the [Conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).
+4. Create a Conda environment, see also the [Conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).

    > ```
    > $ conda create --name quantify-env python=3.8   # create the conda environment, you can replace `quantify-env` if you wish